The Nipple Piercing Trend You Never Saw Coming

 Brian Keith Thompson, owner of LA’s Body Electric Tattoo, says that in his 11 years working as a piercer, he also has witnessed only one client with a third nipple piercing.
 “It had a tiny little hoop in it.
 It didn’t last very long,” he says, noting that the body sometimes rejects metal and naturally pushes it out.
 Other times, piercings never quite heal.
 “Some people can’t heal a navel, some can’t heal an ear,” he says.

-Not that the procedure is particularly risky, comparatively: Thompson says the danger in piercing a nipple — any nipple — is the typically the same as with piercing other body parts: “If someone cross-contaminates and doesn’t use proper sterilisation techniques, then you’re at risk for contracting something like hepatitis B or hepatitis C,” he notes.
+Not that the procedure is particularly risky, comparatively: Thompson says the danger in piercing a nipple — any nipple — is the typically the same as with piercing other body parts: “If someone cross contaminates and doesn’t use proper sterilization techniques, then you’re at risk for contracting something like hepatitis B or hepatitis C,” he notes.
 (Takeaway: Take the time to research a reputable shop and don't look for a discount.)

 Recently we pierced a third nipple.
 Thats right, you heard correctly, A THIRD NIPPLE!
 This is one of those things on every body piercers bucket list of things to do ??? #thirdnipple #nipplepiercing #femalebodypiercer #bodypiercing #bodymodification #piercersdream #likepiercingaunicorn #rarepiercing #tribalvoice #chelseasmile #funny #lol #amazing #thirdnipplepiercing #wedidit